NathanGarrihy/TheoryOfAlgoProject/README.md

 ## What the SHA512 algorithm is and why it's important
-The SHA-512 algorithm is a secure hash algorithm which takes a message of any length < 2<sup>128</sup> bits as input into the SHA-512 hash algorithm.
+SHA-512 is a function of cryptographic algorithm SHA-2, derived from SHA-1.
+The algorithm is a secure hash algorithm which is part of the Secure Hash Standard (SHS) (FIPS PUB 180-4) and by is a Computer security standard in Cryptography.
+It takes a message of any length < 2<sup>128</sup> bits as input into the SHA-512 hash algorithm.
 It returns an output known as a message digest, which has a length of 512 bits.
+According to the secure hash standard, SHA512 is "secure" because any change to a message will, with a very high probability, result in a different message digest.
+It is also computationally infeasible to:
+* find a message that corresponds to a given message digest, or
+* find two different messages that produce the same message digest.

+SHA512 is mainly used for internet security, digital certificates and even blockchains.
+I previously explained how this algorithm works [in the description](#Description), so I won't repeat myself.

 # Questions:
 ## Why can't we reverse the SHA512 algorithm to retrieve the original message from a hash digest?